-Rosa leads two East Bay writers' groups.
-One meets at the Hayward Public Library.
-The other meets at the San Lorenzo Public Library.
+Rosa leads the Peer Writers' Group at the San Lorenzo Public Library.
 Check the calendar for meeting dates and times.
 All creative writers are welcome, whether you write poetry, fiction, nonfiction, screenplays or blog entries.
 Below, you'll find workshop guidelines and goals.
 Read these guidelines before coming to your first meeting.

 Rosa also hosts the annual Library Lit reading at the San Lorenzo Public Library each March.
 Submissions are typically due each January 1st.

 PEER WRITERS’ GROUP BASIC GUIDELINES